Ever wondered where most of our energy comes from? A significant source is fossil fuels, accounting for about 80% of our energy consumption.

 The Process of Burning Fossil Fuels

-Fossil fuels need fire to give off energy.
+Fossil fuels need fire to produce energy.
 First, we set coal, oil, or gas on fire in a power plant.
-Then, the heat changes water into steam.
-The steam moves blades that turn a machine called a generator.
+The heat changes water into steam, which moves blades that turn a machine called a generator.

 This makes electricity.

-But this process also causes dirty air and other problems for our health and planet.
+However, this process also causes dirty air and other problems for our health and the planet.
 It gives off carbon dioxide, which makes the world hotter.
-Also coming out is sulfur dioxide, making acid rain.
+Sulfur dioxide also comes out, making acid rain.

 Mercury from burning coal can hurt people’s brains and hearts, too.